 On the day of the Baptism

-Please bring a white garment ( a baby shawl or white blanket will suffice) should your Child not be dressed in white.
+It is important that you bring a white garment with you (a baby shawl or white blanket will suffice), which is placed over the child at the appropriate moment in the ceremony.
 The white garment symbolises that your Child has ‘ put on Christ’.
-It is symbolic of new life in Chist, to be worn throughout our lives.
+It is symbolic of new life in Christ, to be worn throughout our lives.

 It is often customary to make an offering to the Church on these occasions although there is NO charge to receive a Sacrament.
 A donation envelope will be available should you wish to make a contribution.